ciresnave/bitman/README.md

 ## Overview

-Rust's primitive integers are mad of bits under the hood.
-Unfortunately, Rust doesn't provide much tooling to manipulate those bits.
-What's more, Rust has no tools to create slices of some of the bits from an integer to allow manipulation of sub-fields.
+*bitman* provides a way to read and write the individual bits of your variables as well as the ability to define fields within your Bits that can be read or written as any type you choose.

-What's the solution? *bitman*!
+## Project Vision

-*bitman* provides a way to read and write the individual bits of primitive types as well as the ability to overwrite sections of those bits with values from a variety of types.
+Our vision for *bitman* is a set of simple, intuitive tools to allow efficient interactions with the underlying bits and subfields of types that normally do not provide that access.

 ## Usage